ttoohey/yadah/packages/yadah/readme.md

 ### `ScheduleMixin`

-A mixin for Yadah service classes which allows registering scheduled jobs.
+A mixin for Yadah domain classes which allows registering scheduled jobs.